a-sh-dev/portfolio/README.md

 Using `HTML5` and `SASS` alone is not practical to maintain a scalable portfolio.
 I need a templating or pattern system that I can utilise as reusable components in the portfolio and enforce a cohesive and consistent look to the UI.

+For styling, I want to experiment using `Tailwind CSS` and utilise the flexibility of `Styled-Components`.

 ### 💡 Solution

 After completing the boot camp, I initially planned to use only `React.js`, but I'm sold by how `Next.js` features a faster and more scalable app due to its server-side rendering capability. `Next.js` is an extension framework of the `React.js` library plus the added SEO friendliness and built-in router improvements.
 Generally, it's faster due to its server-side rendering functionality, especially for generating static websites.